ratilicus/x4/README.md

 - add proper logging (partially implemented)
 - add complete unit test set (full coverage on main scripts already implemented)
-- test setting up and using these mod scripts in Windows 10 (in Win 10 ubuntu integration, scripts should work if setup correctly, setup.sh will probably not be able to find X4 dir as is)
+- test setting up and using these mod scripts in Windows 10 (in Win 10 ubuntu integration, scripts should work if setup correctly, setup.py will probably not be able to find X4 dir as is)
 - add integration tests
 - add exporting of models (currently experimental xmf2obj.py)
 - add importing of models